reinhart1010/nix/docs/en/common/qmv.md

 - Move files, but swap the positions of the source and the target filenames in the editor:

 `qmv --option swap `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">*.jpg</span>

+- Rename all files and folders in the current directory, but show only target filenames in the editor (you can think of it as a kind of simple mode):

+`qmv --format=do .`